microsoft/openshift-rhsummit-lab/labDocs/Part3.md

 Azure Active Directory is Microsoft’s multi-tenant, cloud-based directory and identity management service that combines core directory services, application access management, and identity protection into a single solution.
+Integrating AAD into your OpenShift cluster allows you to seamlessly enable your entire AAD to log into OpenShift without having to go through the process of setting up additional users.

+In this section, you will create a new AAD Application Registration and update your OpenShift cluster to use that Application Registration for AAD authentication.

 #### 3.1.1: Collect basic information
 After you deploy an OpenShift cluster, you can configure single sign-on using Azure Active Directory (AAD).
-To do this, you will need to collect 5 pieces of information.
+To do this, you will need to collect 6 pieces of information.

 1. Display name (App registration name)